 I followed the trail we took in 1993 with Veronika, crossing the Ricka (River) river by the same suspension bridge.
 I might have crossed the river further upstream in Mizhiria but this would mean either walking to Negorovets peak (1709) or on the gravel road in the valley.
 So I rather preferred to walk polonina Borzhava as far as possible and not descending before Kuk.
 On the way to Negorovets I lost the marked trail but did not regret because I found an abandoned village of Kosovo Verkh (750), which was magic.

 I went for dinner to „Četnická stanice“ – a restaurant in Kolochava focused on Czech clients.
 The village is famous as Ivan Olbracht placed there his novel from a period when this part of Ukraine belonged to Czechoslovakia.
 I then hiked to the dark as I wanted to reach an old koliba (shepherds‘ house) when we stayed overnight in 1993 and survived a horrible thunderstorm, but I did not succeed.

-In the morning I realized that both kolibas I can remember from 1993, when they provided us shelter in an after a horrible thunderstorm, are gone today.
+In the morning I realized that both shepherdd’s houses I can remember from 1993, when they provided us shelter during an after a horrible thunderstorm, are gone today.

 When I wanted to cook my breakfast on Saturday 13th July I realized I was missing my spoon.
 I must had left it at the camp of the Czech volunteers.
 So I made wooden chopsticks and started calling my friends in the Czech Republic in order to get contacts to the camp organizers.
 I tried to call them, text them and contact them on Facebook but with no apparent success.
 Spoon does not mean much in normal life but if your possession counts dozens of things, it is a considerable lost, especially when the spoon is a titanium one and is adjusted as a mess-kit handle.

 Polonina Krasna is slowly healing from the gas pipeline construction we could see happening here in 1993.
-Muddy road runs right on the ridge and at one point I could see leftover pipes.
-At some places the disturbance made new habitat for rare species like the short-spurred fragrant orchid Gymnadenia odoratissima (left).
+Muddy road runs right on the ridge and at one point I could see pipes left over in the mountains.
+At some places the disturbance made new habitats for rare species like the short-spurred fragrant orchid Gymnadenia odoratissima (left).